jina-ai/docs/chapters/hub/hub-builder.md

 # Jina Hub Builder

-Jina’s hub-builder is a simple interface for building & validating Jina Hub executors.
-It is built on top of jina hub interface.
-It can be used as a Github action in the CICD workflow, or via CLI.
+Jina’s hub-builder is a simple interface for building & validating Jina Hub Executors.
+It is built on top of Jina Hub interface.
+It can be used as a GitHub action in the CI/CD workflow, or via CLI.

 ## Github action usage:
-One can use the `hub builder` as a part of the CI pipeline, to build and test images in the Pull Request.
-The following YAML could be directly used in the workflow `.github/workflows/hub-builder.yml`.
+You can use the `hub builder` as a part of the CI pipeline, to build and test images in the Pull Request.
+The following YAML can be directly used in the workflow `.github/workflows/hub-builder.yml`.
 ```
 name: Hub Builder